MathewSachin/MathewSachin.GitHub.io/blog/_posts/2026-04-01-pr-preview-setup.md

 `clean-exclude: pr-preview` tells the action to leave the `pr-preview/` directory untouched during its cleanup pass.
 PR previews survive production deployments.

 ## What Actually Gets Tested

-Because the preview is a full production build — same Jekyll version, same plugins, same minification, same `JEKYLL_ENV=production` flag — it catches problems that a local `jekyll serve` won't.

 Things that have actually been caught in preview before they hit production: